AudioToolAgent: An Agentic Framework for Audio-Language Models: Results

 \subsubsection{Agents}

-To evaluate the LLMs capable of tool calling, the experiments used a fixed set of tools - the same tools from the open-source AudioToolAgent configuration (see Section \ref{ssec:framework}).
+The experiments used a fixed set of five open-source tools to evaluate the LLMs capable of tool calling: Qwen2.5 Omni \cite{xuQwen25OmniTechnicalReport2025}, AudioFlamingo 3 \cite{goelAudioFlamingo32025}, DeSTA 2.5 \cite{luDeSTA25AudioGeneralPurposeLarge2025}, Whisper \cite{radfordRobustSpeechRecognition2022}, and Voxtral \cite{liuVoxtral2025}.
 Each evaluation ran five independent tests per agent with different random seeds and reported the mean.
 This approach accounts for accuracy variations from non-deterministic inference even with fixed seeds, partly due to vendor-recommended decoding defaults such as nonzero temperature.
-Figure \ref{fig:model_accuracies} shows the tested tools on the y-axis.
+Figure \ref{fig:model_accuracies} shows the results.
+Inspired by Omni-R1 \cite{rouditchenkoOmniR1YouReally2025}, which showed that text-only models perform well on audio reasoning tasks, the black vertical tick shows each LLM's no-tools baseline.
+The dots represent individual evaluations that show discrepancy between results; to combat this, the horizontal colored bar shows the average across 5 runs.

-Figure \ref{fig:model_accuracies} visualizes the agent ablation.
-Inspired by Omni-R1 \cite{rouditchenkoOmniR1YouReally2025}, which showed that text-only models perform well on audio reasoning tasks, the black vertical tick on the bar plot shows each LLM's performance without audio capabilities, which still scores well on the benchmark.
-The dots represent individual evaluations, with the horizontal colored bar showing the average across 5 runs.
+Claude Opus 4.5 achieves the highest mean accuracy of 0.752, followed by Gemini 3 Pro (0.734) and Qwen 3 235B (0.710).
+Closed-source models (Opus 4.5, Gemini 3 Pro) demonstrate the strongest orchestration capabilities, while open-source models like Qwen 3 235B and Qwen 3 Next 80B (0.700) achieve competitive results.
+All models benefit from tool access, with gains ranging from 15.6 percentage points (Mistral Large 3) to 31.0 percentage points (Gemini 2.5 Flash).
+Consistency varies: Qwen 3 235B exhibits the narrowest accuracy range (0.02), while DeepSeek V3.1 shows higher variability (range of 0.08).
+The gap between the weakest agent (Mistral Large 3: 0.616) and the strongest (Opus 4.5: 0.752) spans 13.6 percentage points, demonstrating that orchestration quality is a key differentiator.

-Deepseek V3.1 outperforms all other LLMs with a mean accuracy of 0.784, followed by Kimi K2 (0.766), Claude Sonnet 4 (0.762) and GPT-5 (0.748).
-Based on these results, AudioToolAgent-Open uses Deepseek V3.1 and AudioToolAgent uses GPT-5.
-GPT-5 was chosen over Claude Sonnet 4 because it costs less in the configuration: low settings for reasoning effort and verbosity were maintained to reduce costs.
+Based on these results, AudioToolAgent uses Gemini 3 Pro as the agent, since Claude Opus 4.5 was too expensive.
+Gemini 3 Pro also serves as an audio tool.
+AudioToolAgent-Open uses Qwen 3 235B as the highest-performing open-source agent.